RangiLyu/nanodet/docs/config_file_detail.md

 `workers_per_gpu`: how many dataloader processes for each gpu

 `batchsize_per_gpu`: amount of images in one batch for each gpu

+`precision`: Training precision.
+The default value `32` means FP32 training.
+Set to `16` to enable AMP training.

 ## schedule